jalilmohseni/todo-app/ToDo-App/ai_usage.md

 # 🤖 AI Usage Report – ToDo-Pro React App

-This document describes how AI tools (ChatGPT & GitHub Copilot) were used during the development of the **ToDo-Pro** task management application.
+This document describes how AI tools (ChatGPT & GitHub Copilot) were used during the development of the **ToDo-App** task management application.

 ---